El Hierro: Tourism and transportation

 Like all of the Canary Islands, El Hierro is a tourist destination.
 It is served by a small airport—El Hierro Airport at Valverde—and a ferry terminal at Puerto de la Estaca, both of which connect to Tenerife.
 Though El Hierro has a Parador, hotel accommodations are generally in small family enterprises; as a UNESCO World Biosphere Reserve, El Hierro has limited construction to less than half of its total surface and buildings to two floors, maintaining its traditional look and social structure more than the other six major Canary Islands.

 Political organization

 The island is part of the province of Santa Cruz de Tenerife, and includes three municipalities:

 Valverde is situated in the northeast and Frontera in the west, both contain several villages.

 The seat of the island government (cabildo insular) is in the town of Valverde, which houses approximately half of the island's population.

+Migration

+El Hierro and the Canaries have become bases for migration out of Africa.
+In early October 2023 boats carrying well over one thousand migrants had arrived within a few days many of them on "Spanish Lampedusa".
+"It is believed that the increase in arrivals in the Canary Islands is linked to the political and social crisis in Senegal."